Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 - Queue an APC to all those threads.
 APC points to the shellcode

-Create a default __C#__ console application in Visual Studio, delete the code and past the code from the gist path.
+From whithin VisualStudio create a default __C#__ console application, delete the default code and past the code from the gist path.
 Bear in mind you need to import __D\Invoke__ __package__ from [The Wower](https://twitter.com/therealwover?lang=en) before compiling the code.
 Paste the shellcode from __msfvenom__ and declare the path of the process which will be used for process injection.
 In our case we are going to inject into __notepad.exe__